SixArm/gitconfig-settings/README.md

         git clone https://github.com/SixArm/sixarm_git_gitconfig.git

-  2. Create a `.gitconfig` file, or edit you existing file, such as:
+  2. Create your own personal `.gitconfig` file, or edit your existing file, such as:

         edit ~/.gitconfig